Minnesota Wildflowers

 Detailed Information

-[photo of leaves] Leaves are to 4 inches long and 6 inches across, becoming progressively smaller as they ascend the stem, deeply divided into 3 to 5 narrow lobes, each lobe further divided.
-They are softly hairy and have no leaf stem.
-The main stem is hairy to varying degrees.
+[photo of leaves] Leaves are both basal and alternating up the stem, to 4 inches long and 6 inches across, deeply divided into 3 to 5 lobes, each lobe further divided.
+Basal leaves are long stalked, becoming stalkless, smaller and with narrower lobes as they ascend the stem.
+Surfaces are softly hairy.
+Stems are green and variously hairy.

 Notes: